susannaopal/flashcards-game/README.md

 # Setup Instructions
 - To play:

+# Install
-  - open command line on terminal
+- Open command line on user terminal
-  - clone the repo to your machine from gitHub
+- Clone into terminal use: `` git@github.com:susannaopal/flashcards-game.git ``
+- After cloning down, enter ``npm install `` into the terminal command line
-  - cd into the directory (flashcards_game)
+- Then enter into the game's director using: ``cd flashcards-starter ``
-  - type "node index.js" into the terminal line
+- Then type into the command line `` npm install ``
-  - press return to start the Game
+- Hit return to begin the game on the terminal line
-  - once the game has begun, use the up or down arrow keys to select your answer and then press return
+- The user will then be given a "card" to answer by selecting their answer utilizing the up or down arrow keys and hit return after they make their selection
-  - when gameplay is complete, player will see score
-  - player can play multiple rounds of the game
+- When the user has played through all of their cards, the user will see a percentage of the correct answers scored

 # Project Spec
 - [Access project spec](https://frontend.turing.edu/projects/flash-cards.html)